 JC&C has policies, practices and initiatives to look after the welfare of its employees.

-They include flexible work hours, working-from-home arrangements, part-time working options, breastfeeding facilities, parental and child-care leave as well as up to six days of unpaid infant care leave.
-Moreover, apart from providing retirement provisions as required under the law, JC&C also provides benefits such as life. accident and medical insurance for all full-time employees.
-In addition, in Singapore for mental health.
-JC&C has an Employee Assistance Programme where all employees can access a 24-hours anonymous hotline to receive free counselling and mental health support as and when needed.
+In Singapore, for mental health, JC&C has an Employee Assistance Programme where all employees can access a 24-hours anonymous hotline to receive free counselling and mental health support as and when needed.
+Other employee welfare policies and programmes include flexible work arrangements, part-time working options, sports and health facilities, nursing room facilities, parental and child-care leave as well as up to six days of unpaid infant care leave.
+Moreover, apart from providing retirement provisions as required under the law, JC&C also provides benefits such as life, accident and medical insurance for all full-time employees.